LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 #### maxNumberOfSavedAudioFilesOnDisk
 Max number of allowed saved audio files on disk.
 This refers only to audio files.
-The validation of allowed max number of documents will be when showing and removing conversation.
+The validation of allowed max number of documents will be when showing and removing conversations.

    - **Type:** UInt
    - **Default value:** 20